 - Identifying purpose

 Coaching is not counseling, mentoring, or consulting.
 Coaching is a series of question-based conversations between a trained coach and someone open to pursuing growth and progress in their life.
 Coaching evokes new awareness, opens up possibilities, and leaves you with a practical, doable action plan.

 What can I expect at my first coaching session/conversation?

 A first meeting usually takes 60-90 minutes.
 Your coach will provide more information about the coaching process, answer any questions you have, and start to ask questions to get you thinking about what growth is most immediately important to you.
 You may have a pretty good idea when you start or you may come in without much of a sense of what you want to change.
 Either way is fine!
 There’s no commitment to continue in coaching if you feel that it’s not a good fit going forward.

 Do I have to be a Christian?

 Nope.
 We’re Christians, and we’re not trying to hide that.
-We believe that it’s the way of life Jesus taught that allows us to live better, but you don’t need to share that faith commitment in order to get coaching.
+We believe God cares about every aspect of our lives.
+And we believe that what Jesus taught allows us to live better.
+But you don’t need to share that faith commitment in order to get coaching.
 We invite you to put a new way of living to the test even if you think the theology behind it is nonsense!
 A spirit of openness and exploration is really helpful, and the decisions about the changes you want to make are always in your hands.

 What kind of commitment do I have to make?

-There’s no commitment needed to have a first meeting.
-If you want to continue coaching going forward, the frequency of meetings really depends on what you’re working on, what kind of support and accountability is helpful for you, and your schedule.
+Plan on scheduling six conversations; you and your coach will determine the pace and frequency of those conversations.
 Many people meet about once a month for about an hour, but others find it helpful to meet more frequently than that.

 What does it cost?